 The ATO promotes this “80 cents” method, but for most people it results in a smaller tax refund.

 The “occupancy expenses” method: the other existing method

-For simplicity this article only compares the “running expenses fixed rate” method and the new “shortcut” method.
+For simplicity this article only compares the “fixed rate” method and the new “shortcut” method.
 There is a third, more complicated method of claiming home office expenses available.
 This method is only available is you permanently work from home on and ongoing basis, so doesn’t apply for COVID-19.
 To read more about this method click here.

 Let’s compare Running Expenses Fixed Rate vs the Shortcut Method